Please click here for the Covid-19 annex to the SEND Information Report.

 A10 The progress of every student is recorded on GO4schools.
 You are able to access live, up to date data on the progress of your child.
 If you require more detail regarding G04schools please contact your child form tutor in the first instance.

-The SENCO will also check the progress of students receiving Additional Support who are in individual or small group interventions.
+The SENDCO will also check the progress of students receiving Additional Support who are in individual or small group interventions.

 A11 The tutor or class teacher is regularly available to meet with you to discuss your child’s progress or any concerns you may have and to share information about what is working well at home and school so that similar strategies can be used.

-The SENCO or Assistant SENCO is available to meet with you to discuss your child’s progress or any concerns/worries you may have.
+The SENDCO or an Assistant SENDCO is available to meet with you to discuss your child’s progress or any concerns/worries you may have.

 The school ensures that there are good lighting and safety arrangements (for example, markings on steps and posts) for visually impaired students.